 Not really.
 Some people just prefer to communicate more than others.
-The only time this is a problem is if it is actually interfering with your ability to work, sleep, or live your life normally.
+The only time this is a problem is if it's actually interfering with your ability to work, sleep, or live your life normally.
 Or, if your partner doesn't have the time or desire to speak as frequently.
 Don't take it personally.
-Different strokes for different folks.
+Different strokes, for different folks.

 If it's not healthy, how do you fix it?

-So you've discovered all is not well in Communications-ville.
-That's OK; you still have options.
+So, you've discovered all is not well in Communications-ville.
+That's OK, you still have options.
 According to Masini, the key is to “approach the issue as a relationship problem where you both make adjustments.
 Then, you try different things, depending on what the problem is and who you both are.”
-It's all about finding a balance by adjusting the amount of communication and discussing what topics are off-limits, depending on the form of communication (i.e. over text message or face-to-face).
+It's all about finding a balance by adjusting the amount of communication and discussing which topics are off-limits, depending on the form of communication (i.e., over text message or face-to-face).
 Chances are, with a bit of tweaking, you can find a happy medium.

 There are lots of things to try, but if you just don't seem to be finding that right balance, rather than giving up, call in for reinforcements by seeking some professional help, Winter suggests.
 "It's well worth the time and money to learn to preserve the love you've created."